twodayslate/scons_magic/README.md

 Build multiple versions
 ```
-scons build/program "build/program#platform@linux"
+scons build/program "build/program#platform@linux" "build/program#option@value"
 ```

-When `platform@linux` is set the program will act differently.
+When `platform@linux` is set the program will act differently - same with `option@value`!

+The programs will be exported to export/